 They built their entire marketing campaign around quick delivery.

-From personal experience, I've ordered Jimmy John's.
-It does come incredibly fast, it's almost scary.
+From personal experience, I've ordered Jimmy John's, and It does come incredibly fast.
+It's almost scary.

 I'm pretty sure just about all of you have seen the Jimmy John's commercial: there's a fire in the house and the delivery guy shows up before the fire department to help put out the fire.